memor24/terraform-onpremise/01_Docker/README.md

-# Provision of Docker with Terraform
+# Docker
 This will create Docker resources to run a container on a local network.

 ## Local Docker Setup

-If you want to use Terraform with Docker on your local machine, the Docker provider needs to be configured to access the local Docker daemon using the Unix socket.
+To use Terraform with Docker on your local machine, the Docker provider needs to be configured to access the local Docker daemon using the Unix socket.

 ### Provider Configuration (Local)
 ```